KuthumiPepple/shopping-cart/README.md

-# ecommerce-platform
+# shopping-cart
-An Ecommerce platform written in Go with focus on the cart system
+An ecommerce cart system written in Go